 - Research Computing has gone through the following process to have this technology approved for Mass General Brigham:

 1. Completed the Vendor Information Security Plan (VISP) by the Information Systems Risk Assessment Team.

 2. Confirmed process legality of eSigs with Office of General Council (OGC).

-3. Completed a Business Associates Agreement (BAA) with Adobe and Partners Materials Management.
+3. Completed a Business Associates Agreement (BAA) with Adobe and Mass General Brigham Materials Management.